andifalk/url-rewrite/README.md

 # URL Rewrite

+When searching the web on how to implement url rewriting with spring most of the times you end up on the [Turkey url-rewrite filter project](http://tuckey.org/urlrewrite).

-Demo project implementing url rewriting for static html pages (without any templating language, e.g. thymeleaf) using spring mvc and spring boot auto configuration functionality.
+This demo project instead implements url rewriting for static html pages by using spring mvc and spring boot auto configuration functionality only.

+When searching for url rewr

 ## Configuration